drardito/Inventing-and-Making-in-the-Classroom/Robotics_Resources/Robotics_Links.md

 Carnegie Mellon Univeraity has an entire curriculum (and supporting materials) for the use of LEGO robotics in classrooms.
 There are resources for teachers and students.

-##LEGO RObotics Tutorials on YouTube
+##LEGO Robotics Tutorials on YouTube
 http://www.youtube.com/results?search_query=LEGO+robotics+tutorials
 As you can imagine, people have posted tons of how-to videos for LEGO Robotics.